-This diabetic cookbook provides a range of recipes for break, lunch, dinner, and dessert.
+This diabetic cookbook provides a range of recipes for breakfast, lunch, dinner, and dessert.
 You’ll also get tips and advice on how to bring out the flavors in your meals using natural ingredients with no use of artificial or processed ingredients.

 One of the bigger downsides is the purpose of the book, by utilizing fresh and whole foods, the prices for your meals can go up higher than you’d want.
 You may also find that using natural sugars can assist with diabetes but can hinder weight loss or limit how much of the meal you can eat.